IvanML19/timeTracker/README.md

 Finally, you can reach the frontend part at: localhost:8020.
 Backend is hosted at localhost:8010.

+Last check to see if everything is working fine, is to go to '/status' endpoint for both environments.
+It should show 'status' => 'ok'.

 ## Tests ⚙️

 ### End-to-end tests 🔩